Toledo Rockets men's basketball

 The Toledo Rockets men's basketball team represents the University of Toledo in Toledo, Ohio.
-The school's team currently competes in the Mid-American Conference.
+The team currently competes in the Mid-American Conference.
 The team last played in the NCAA Division I men's basketball tournament in 1980, the seventh longest active drought among all Division I teams.
-Toledo has won the MAC regular season twelve times but has won only one MAC Tournament title.
+Toledo has won the MAC regular season twelve times, but has won only one MAC Tournament title.
 Their current head coach is Tod Kowalczyk.

 Postseason

 NCAA tournament results

 The Rockets have appeared in four NCAA Tournaments.
 Their combined record is 1–4.